 - Ensure you observe social distancing guidelines per demarcation tape and signage posted around the event venue.

-- At least 6-feet of space should be maintained between individuals for the entirety of the event, except in cases of participants that are part of the same household.
+- At least 6-feet of space should be maintained between individuals for the entirety of the event, except for participants that are part of the same household or “Day to Day social work circle.”

 - Anyone who continues to ignore social distancing procedures after being reminded by event staff will be asked to leave immediately.